 Laptop keyboards and screens are not designed for hours of screen work; for that you need an external ergonomic keyboard, an external mouse, a separate monitor, and a good-quality headset.
 Add in an adapter cable, and for as low as £150 - £200 on top of the laptop cost you have a decent set of remote working equipment available to your remote working employee.
 They will thank you for it.

-We hope that this little overview of how th start working from home in times of COVID-19 has given you some pointers and insights on how to tackle the new working norm we all face.
+We hope that this little overview of how to start working from home in times of COVID-19 has given some food for thought on how to tackle the new working norm we all face.

-And remember as well, DCL is always there to help you.
+And remember as well, DCL is always here to help you.